 As a global communications hub and one of the highest per capita users of mobile phones, Hong Kong thrives on efficient telecommunications.
 Local calls are free from private landlines and cost only HK$1 per five minutes from public telephones.
 Hotels usually charge for local calls.
 If you are living in the Student Residence, you can make local calls for free using the telephone provided in your room.

 Postage is inexpensive and the service is reliable.
-Ordinary letters and postcards normally take about a week to reach the US and most European countries, and cost approximately HK$3 to send.
 The nearest post office to CityU is located at 11A, Fa Po Street, which is approximately 15 minutes' walk from the campus.
 The main post offices are next to the Star Ferry in Central on Hong Kong Island, and at 10 Middle Road, Tsim Sha Tsui in Kowloon.
 Enquiries: (852) 2921 2222.
 Detailed postage information can be found on the Hongkong Post website at www.hongkongpost.com

 Mobile operators in Hong Kong have roaming agreements with most overseas operators enabling visitors to use their mobile phone when they come to Hong Kong.
 As roaming service can be expensive, you should check pricing with your network provider before using your phone in Hong Kong.